Pockels effect: Pockels cells

-The electric field can be applied to the crystal medium either longitudinally or transversely to the light beam.
-Longitudinal Pockels cells need transparent or ring electrodes.
-Transverse voltage requirements can be reduced by lengthening the crystal.

-Alignment of the crystal axis with the ray axis is critical.
+Alignment of the crystal axis with the ray axis is critical, regardless of configuration.
 Misalignment leads to birefringence and to a large phase shift across the long crystal.
 This leads to polarization rotation if the alignment is not exactly parallel or perpendicular to the polarization.

 Dynamics within the cell

 Because of the high relative dielectric constant of εr ≈ 36 inside the crystal, changes in the electric field propagate at a speed of only c/6.
 Fast non-fiber optic cells are thus embedded into a matched transmission line.
 Putting it at the end of a transmission line leads to reflections and doubled switching time.
 The signal from the driver is split into parallel lines that lead to both ends of the crystal.
 When they meet in the crystal, their voltages add up.

 Pockels cells for fiber optics may employ a traveling wave design to reduce current requirements and increase speed.